-Previously, I was an undergrad at MIT; then, I was very lucky to be advised by Bill Kuszmaul and Virginia Williams.
+I’m a first-year Ph.D. student in the EECS department at MIT, where I’m fortunate to be advised by Yael Tauman Kalai and Ryan Williams.
+Before this, I was an undergrad at MIT; then, I was extremely lucky to be advised by Bill Kuszmaul and Virginia Vassilevska Williams.
 I also spent a summer at the Duluth REU run by Joe Gallian and Colin Defant.

 You can reach me at zoexi at mit dot edu.